How to Conserve Water Outdoors

 Remember the EPA chart above?
 The residential toilet accounts for 24% of water use at home.
 That’s a large chunk of daily water usage!

 I’m sure you’ve heard the saying, “If it’s yellow, let it mellow.
-If its brown, flush it down.”
+If it’s brown, flush it down.”
 Well, implementing this saying into your daily lifestyle can give huge savings on water by avoiding flushing the toilet unnecessarily.

 The federal standard water flow for a residential toilet is 1.6 gallons per flush (gpf).
 A WaterSense toilet is guaranteed to use 20% less than the standard toilet, at minimum.